 Virginia Tire & Auto’s Free Car Seat Clinics

 At Virginia Tire & Auto, we’re committed to keeping kids safe in cars.
 We are proud sponsors of both Saving Loudoun’s Littles and Saving Prince William’s Littles.
-These programs dedicate all their efforts to providing car seat checks to those living in the Loudoun and Prince William communities.
+These programs provide car seat checks to Loudoun County and Prince William County communities.